zhiqic/Rethinking-Counting/README.md

-# Rethinking Spatial Invariance of Convolutional Networks for Object Counting (CVPR 2022)
+# GauNet for Object Counting (CVPR 2022)
 ## Introduction
 This is the implementation of paper: [**Rethinking Spatial Invariance of Convolutional Networks for Object Counting**](https://arxiv.org/pdf/2206.05253.pdf).
 This repository is a self-contained GauNet implementation in C++ and CUDA, plus a TensorFlow plugin.
 Use this library to implement DAU layers for any deep learning framework.

+Our model was applied to the analysis of Capitol Riot by the Washington Post and won the 2022 Pulitzer Prize for public service.
 We try to use locally connected Gaussian kernels to replace the original convolution filter to estimate the spatial position in the density map.
 The purpose of this is to allow the feature extraction process to potentially stimulate the density map generation process to overcome the annotation noise.
 Inspired by previous work, we propose a low-rank approximation accompanied with translation invariance to favorably implement the approximation of massive Gaussian convolution.
 Our work points a new direction for follow-up research, which should investigate how to properly relax the overly strict pixel-level spatial invariance for object counting.

 ![framework](./figures/framework.png)

-# Available implementations:
+## Available implementations
+The tensorflow implementation relies on the [DAU-ConvNet](https://https://github.com/skokec/DAU-ConvNet) repositories, and we are actively preparing to add new pytorch implementations.
 - [x] TensorFlow version
-- [X] PyTorch vsrsion
+- [] PyTorch vsrsion

 See below for more details on each implementation.

 # TensorFlow #
 We provide TensorFlow plugin and appropriate Python wrappers that can be used to directly replace the `tf.contrib.layers.conv2d` function.
-Note, our C++/CUDA code natively supports only NCHW format for input, please update your TensorFlow models to use this format.
+Note our C++/CUDA code natively supports only NCHW format for input, please update your TensorFlow models to use this format.

 Requirements and dependency libraries for TensorFlow plugin:
  * Python (tested on Python2.7 and Python3.5)